alephcloud/hs-configuration-tools/README.md

     }
 ~~~

 We have to define lenses for the configuration types.
-Here we do it explicitely.
+Here we do it explicitly.
 Alternatively one could have used TemplateHaskell along with `makeLenses` from
 the module `Control.Lens` from the [lens](http://hackage.haskell.org/package/lens)
 package.